abilandz/PH8124/Lecture_7/Lecture_7.md

 sleep 10s
 ```

-With this syntax, the command **sleep** runs in the foreground and therefore it takes over the control over the terminal during its execution.
-What happens now is that for 10s nothing else can be done in the terminal, until the command **sleep** terminates.
+With this syntax, the command **sleep** runs in the foreground, and therefore, it takes over control of the terminal during its execution.
+What happens now is that for 10s nothing else can be done in the terminal until the command **sleep** terminates.
 If we would have started some other command in the foreground, in the very same spirit during the execution of that command, we could not do anything in the terminal, until that command terminates.

 With the slightly modified syntax, we can execute a job in the background: